open-control-systems/bonsai-firmware/README.md

-# Soil Moisture Monitor
+# Soil Moisture Control

-This project aims to monitor soil moisture levels using an ESP32 board and a soil moisture sensor.
+This project aims to control soil moisture levels using an ESP32 board and a soil moisture sensor.
 The setup includes periodic readings and controlled power management for the sensor to enhance its longevity.

 ## Features